 As Zoe Kirk-Robinson points out in her reaction to CCP’s article, “Having a female body is not a mark of cisgender privilege.
 If it was, cis men would not be able to be cisgender.”
 CCP explains in detail how her “female body” is perceived by society and that it causes her to be treated poorly.
 She mentions later in her article that trans women experience much of that same treatment, but fails to make the connection.
 The bulk of what CCP describes is not cis privilege, but the lack of male privilege.

 The only thing she mentions that is typical of women assigned female at birth and not women assigned male at birth is her periods.
 Setting aside the hurtful notion that not potentially having the ability to birth children is a privilege, how could having periods possibly be “cis privilege” when transgender people assigned female at birth also tend to have those parts?
 I would certainly like to know who is telling cis women “their female bodies [are] a mark of their cis privilege.”
-Perhaps I’ll tweet CCP and ask so she can google “female bodies” and “cis privilege” for me; but really, I think it’s not too much to ask that she do her research before publishing her work and not only after she is challenged.
+Perhaps I’ll tweet CCP and ask so she can google “female bodies” and “cis privilege” for me; but really, I think it’s not too much to ask that she does her research before publishing her work and not only after she is challenged.

 And yet again, CCP isn’t just claiming that someone somewhere said this once on a tumblr or a tweet, but that the sentiment is so pervasive that it has irredeemably changed the term “cis” in such a way that she now has a duty, as a feminist, to reject it.